 The larger screen on the Series 4 means a whole lot of information is capable of being shown on that display.
 Thus, Apple has gone ahead and created the Infograph and Infograph Modular watch faces.
 The Infograph face is totally new, and it featured on all of Apple's marketing.

-Having all that information makes the Apple Watch slightly more glanceable than the Series 3.
 The most complications you can fit on the Series 3 are five, on the Modular watch face.
 So if you'd like your Apple Watch to give you more information with each glance, the Series 4 is a better choice.

 Thanks to the new accelerometer and gyroscope, the Apple Watch Series 4 also has fall detection.
 So if you take a hard fall and stay down, it can call emergency services for you.
 We were unable to successfully test this by simulating a fall, which is a good sign as it doesn't seem to produce any false positives.